 - 7.5.6 Inspection: In accordance with the West Virginia Code §5A-3-9, the Purchasing Director reserves the right to inspect whether commodities delivered or services provided conform to contractual requirements.
 Nonconformity is to be reported to the Purchasing Director and the chief officer of the spending unit purchasing such commodities for remedial action. - 7.6 Encumbrances: The Purchasing Division's Communication and Technical Services Section encumbers all purchase orders executed by the Purchasing Division over \$25,000.
+Encumbrance is the process which ensures that funding is available for the payments relating to the specific purchase order or contract.

-Requisitions submitted to the Purchasing Division are to be accompanied with a WVFIMS Purchase Order Agency Coversheet (P-document) for purchase orders to be encumbered by the Purchasing Division's Communication and Technical Services Unit.
-The WVFIMS agency coversheet should contain all the information known by the agency at the time the requisition is prepared.
+Requisitions submitted to the Purchasing Division are to include proper encumbrance information for purchase orders to be encumbered by the Purchasing Division's Communication and Technical Services Unit.

-Open-end Contracts do not need a WVFIMS Purchase Order Coversheet.
+Open-end contracts do not need to be encumbered.